llooker/transcriber/README.md

 (like [this
 one](https://docs.google.com/document/d/1ZZKdM2cGvPHWA0QNIvnZrS4NFVRUqvr0uaGVKHTUXWY/edit))

-This will complement, not replace, the delivery guides specified in the services offerings for our various review deliverables.
-The web application fetches ***verified*** ***knowledge*** related to a desired review topic and creates an interactive experience that a consultant can either work through on their own, or complete with the customer's
+Transcriber complements the delivery guides specified in the services offerings for our various review deliverables.
+The web application fetches ***verified*** ***knowledge*** related to a review or audit topic and creates an interactive experience that a consultant can either work through on their own, or complete with the customer's participation.
-participation:

-The Guru knowledge management system is used to store the content presented by the tool.
-The content is saved in verified cards on the [Transcriber](https://app.getguru.com/boards/yiKXnGpi/Transcriber) board.
-These cards will be maintained by the
+The Guru knowledge management system is used to store the content presented by Transcriber.
+The content is saved in verified cards on the [Transcriber](https://app.getguru.com/boards/yiKXnGpi/Transcriber) board and these cards will be maintained by the
 \#best-practice-team with input from Professional Services.

 Project Goal
 ------------

-The goal is to have this new tool being used widely by PS consultants to perform reviews by the end of Q1 2019.
+The goal is to have Transcriber used widely by PS consultants to perform reviews and audits by the end of Q1 2019.

 How You Can Help:
 -----------------